F. O. Oertel: Contribution to Indian art and archaeology

 Beside his report on the monuments of Burma published in 1893, Oertel is best known for the excavation of Sarnath done from December 1904 up to April 1905.
 Not only did he unearth the Maurya capital on 15 March, but he also brought to light numerous major images dating from the 4th up to the 12th century.

 Oertel left Sarnath for Agra where another major task awaited him: the restoration of the Diwan-i-Amm and Jahangiri Mahal in the Agra Fort and the reconstruction of the four minarets of the south gateway of the Akbar tomb in Sikandra in 1905–1906 while also working on the compound of the Taj Mahal, all work undertaken under the impetus of Lord Curzon as preparation to the visit of the Prince and Princess of Wales.
-While in Agra, he also conducted a more detailed study of the Mughal architecture of the city, as can be inferred from the Annual progress report by W.H.
-Nicholls.

 In 1909–1910, Oertel documented the sculptures of Yoginis at Rikhian (Rikhiyan) in Banda, now Chitrakoot district of Uttar Pradesh and also took an interest in the monuments located at Garhwa in the Allahabad district.